patrickrhamon/dashboard-example/README.md

 ### dashboard-example
-This dashboard is a studies results of CSS + JS + HTML
+This panel is a result of studying CSS + JS + HTML

 # Dashboard
 Using the "Responsive Dashboard" as the final objective, follow the tutorial below to build the dashboard: